bleunguts/bleunguts/portfolio2003.md

 _Centrally Allocated Booking System ASP.NET_

-- CATS is a web application that allows university staff to automate booking of university rooms for lectures, presentations or tutorials.
+- Enhanced a web application that allows university staff to automate the booking of rooms for lectures, presentations or tutorials.
-- Implemented ASP.NET ASCX pages allowing staff to book presentation rooms and associated presentation equipment in C# SQLServer
+- Implemented ASP.NET ASCX pages enabling staff to book presentation rooms and associated equipment using C# and SQL Server.

 _Travel Agency J2EE web app_

-- Developed new web page form for the travel agency to perform flight quote sales in JSP & Servlets, Tomcat App server, ODBC interfacing with MySql DB
+- Created a new web form for the travel agency to perform flight quote sales using JSP & Servlets.
+JSP & Servlets, Tomcat App server, ODBC interfacing with MySql DB
-- Tomcat J2EE server administration and security role configuration for different university staff roles
+- Administered Tomcat J2EE server and configured security roles for different university staff roles.

 _Corptel PHP web page_

-- Implemented a form that allowed users to submit telco related surveys in PHP which emailed the results to a central email address.
+- Developed a form in PHP allowing users to submit telco-related surveys, which were then emailed to a central address.

 # Basis Design